 Fatherland as Dystopian Nightmare

-Robert Harris’s evocation of the post-war Nazi world highly effective, and this to me is one of the main reasons the novel succeeds.
-This is the great strength of the novel.
+Robert Harris’s evocation of the post-war Nazi world is highly effective, and this to me is one of the main reasons the novel succeeds – it’s the great strength of the novel.
 Robert Harris was a journalist and had written only non-fiction previously.
 He had planned a non-fiction book about the post-war plans of the Nazi government.
 Harris’s agent however thought (rightly as it turned out) that a thriller would sell better.
 The research for the stillborn non-fiction book forms the bedrock of Fatherland’s appeal.
 Harris certainly packs a lot of atmosphere in, and he evokes the settings brilliantly.

 Alternative History Flag for Fatherland

 Click here for more alternative history flags.

 Alternative Fatherland Book Cover